rajatgoyal715/Hackerrank/README.md

 ## [Hackerrank](https://www.hackerrank.com/)

-Solutions of more than 380 problems of Hackerrank accross several domains.
+Solutions of more than 380 problems of Hackerrank across several domains.

 You can find me on hackerrank [here](https://hackerrank.com/rajatgoyal715).